 , which is used by abi_stable

-that its error handling isn’t fully thread-safe on some platforms
+, states that its error handling isn’t fully thread-safe on some platforms7, such as dlerror

 Quick fix: add a compile-time error for any platform that isn’t explicitly supported.
 Before adding support for a new platform, we will have to manually ensure that its error handling for dynamic loading is thread-safe.